Ultimate guide to le Chateau de Chambord France– an awe-inspiring Renaissance Castle

 Can I get married at the Château Chambord?

 The Chateau is available for rentals for any type of event you might like to create.
 You can get married here, have a corporate retreat or celebrate any special festival or event.

 Just a few meters from the château or on the outskirts of the estate, for a weekend or a full week, visitors to Chambord can reside in the heart of this exceptional site.

 Gîtes Cerf et Salamandre are both 4-star accommodations that can sleep up to 8 people.
 Each cottage has its own private garden and these luxury cottages are fully equipped for modern-day living.
 There is parking for several cars, four bicycles are available for your use, and a relaxing area outside in the garden with a BBQ.

-Gîte La Gabillière is located on the outskirts of the Chambord forest just a few meters from the first wild animal lookouts, the La Gabillère is a onetime estate farm featuring a private garden, it is equipped to host as many as six persons.
+Gîte La Gabillière is located on the outskirts of the Chambord forest just a few meters from the first wild animal lookouts, the La Gabillère is a one-time estate farm featuring a private garden, it is equipped to host as many as six people.

 Of course, these don’t come cheap a week in high season will set you back around €1850 and low season around €1500.